“I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.” – Albert Einstein, 1949

 Nonetheless, most historians would argue that, given the choice, Soviets and Eastern Europeans were lucky that the USSR prevailed over Germany in World War II.
-Remember that Hitler’s unrealized Generalplan Ost would’ve enslaved, expelled or exterminated most of the Slavic population.
+Remember, Hitler’s unrealized Generalplan Ost would’ve enslaved, expelled or exterminated most of the Slavic population.
 Under Stalin, citizens were usually allowed to live as long as they submitted to state authority and many prisoners survived the Gulags.
-Luckily, he never fully provoked the West and didn’t live to see the advent of nuclear missiles.
+Luckily, Stalin never fully provoked the West to the point of escalation and didn’t live to see the advent of nuclear missiles.

 While the U.S. and Soviets were allies in WWII against their common enemy, Germany, the two countries never got along well.
 Communism was antithetical to free markets, as was the Soviet dictatorship to American democracy.
-As far back as the 1830s, French writer Alexis de Tocqueville observed that “no country in the world has a more lively or concerned feeling for property [than the United States].”
+As far back as the 1830s, French writer Alexis de Tocqueville observed of the U.S. that “no country in the world has a more lively or concerned feeling for property.”
 Since the late 19th century, the U.S. considered its economy dependent on global trade and the emergence of communist countries threatened to dilute its prosperity.
-The Soviets remembered American intervention in the Russian Revolution at the end of WWI and thought of the U.S. as an aggressive, interventionist country.
+The Soviets remembered American anti-Bolshevik intervention in the Russian Revolution at the end of WWI and thought of the U.S. as an aggressive, interventionist country.

-There was religious conflict as well, given that the U.S. was primarily a Christian nation and the USSR was at least perceived as being godless.
-The Soviet government never actually snuffed out Eastern Orthodox Christianity in its European portion or Islam in South Asia, but the official state policy was atheism.
+There was religious conflict, too, given that the U.S. was mostly religious and the USSR was at least perceived as being godless.
+The Soviet government never actually snuffed out Eastern Orthodox Christianity and Judaism in its European regions or Islam in South Asia, but their official state policy was atheism.
 By the 1970s, the Soviet government bragged of having destroyed 611 of 657 churches that stood in Moscow in 1917.
-Communism’s founder Karl Marx famously wrote that religion was the “opium of the masses”.
-He meant, among other things, that establishments use organized faiths to manipulate working classes and keep their minds off their exploitive circumstances.
+Communism’s founder Karl Marx famously wrote that religion was the “opium of the people”.
+He meant that establishments use organized faiths to manipulate working classes and keep their minds off their exploitive circumstances.
 Suffice it to say, that idea never gained traction in America.
-The U.S. government responded my adding “one nation, under God” to the Pledge of Allegiance that children recited in public schools and “In God We Trust” to currency to replace E Pluribus Unum (from many, one).
+The U.S. government responded by adding “one nation, under God” to the Pledge of Allegiance that children recited in public schools and “In God We Trust” to currency to replace E Pluribus Unum (from many, one).
 Soviet propaganda, meanwhile, harped on America’s longstanding inability to reconcile Christian values and race relations (click to enlarge, right).

 The American government was more focused on history than religion at this point, though.
 They were anxious to avoid the mistakes of the previous generation by not over-punishing WWII’s losers the way the Allies had Germany after WWI.
 Despite five years of violent conflict, Japan quickly became America’s biggest Pacific ally, an “ideological dam” against communism as former president Herbert Hoover called it.
 General Douglas MacArthur oversaw reconstruction efforts there during the American Occupation of 1945-49, revitalizing industry and writing a new constitution.
 Germany’s heavy indebtedness only helped sink the world economy in the 1930s and led to Nazism.
 This time, the U.S. rebuilt West Germany’s economy as best it could, hoping for a strong ally in the heart of Europe, and wrote off a big chunk of the debt they still owed from the Versailles settlement of 1919.
 The U.S. didn’t actually control Western Europe the way the Soviets did the Eastern Bloc, but they fended off communism and built up industry.
 They even hired Nazis to assassinate communist leaders.
 There, as in Asia, they built an ideological dam.
 As we’ll see below, America also established a series of bilateral security agreements in Asia with Japan, South Korea, and Taiwan, whereas in Western Europe they crafted a unilateral alliance called NATO.

 Despite an understandable skepticism among many American voters, the Marshall Plan passed Congress in 1948, sending $13 billion worth of grants (not loans) to Europe.
 They also forgave Germany’s wartime debt.
-At the end of WWII, the Nazi government was running a 675% debt-to-GDP ratio; by the early 1950s, West Germany’s was 12% — less than America’s.
 Similar funds aimed at Japan helped the U.S. rebuild a bulwark of democratic capitalism in the Pacific.
-Congress formally offered to include aid to the Eastern Bloc in the Marshall Plan, knowing that the Soviets would turn it down (one wonders what would’ve happened had the Soviets called their bluff and taken the money).
+Congress offered to include aid to the Eastern Bloc in the Marshall Plan, knowing that the Soviets would turn it down; one wonders what would’ve happened had the Soviets called their bluff and taken the money.
 The U.S. had already sunk an earlier $13 billion into Europe between 1945-47, around 5% of America’s $258 billion GDP.
-It lent urgency to Marshall’s case when the Soviets invaded Czechoslovakia in 1948.
+It lent urgency to Marshall’s case when the Soviets invaded Czechoslovakia in central Europe in 1948.

-Hoping to avoid the meltdown in world trade that followed WWI, especially after the Smoot-Hawley Tariff, Americans and Western Europeans set up GATT (General Agreement on Tariffs and Trade), which became known as the WTO (World Trade Organization) in 1995.
+Hoping to avoid the meltdown in world trade that followed WWI, Americans and Western Europeans set up GATT (General Agreement on Tariffs and Trade), which became known as the WTO (World Trade Organization) in 1995.
 Later, other countries joined the group.
 The WTO arbitrates trade disputes between countries, refereeing global commerce and encouraging low trade barriers.
 In the late 20th century, the head of the WTO kept photos of Senator Reed Smoot and Representative Willis Hawley over his desk as a reminder of what can happen with too much protectionism.
-As we saw in Chapter 8, world trade plummeted after the 1930 Smoot-Hawley Tariff, or at the very least continued a decline that had already begun.
+As we saw in Chapter 8, world trade plummeted after the 1930 Smoot-Hawley Tariff or at least continued a decline that had already begun.

-President Truman arrived at a middle option called Containment to stop the further spread of communism while acquiescing in communist control where it already existed.
+President Truman arrived at a middle containment option to stop the further spread of communism while acquiescing in communism where it already existed.
 The idea’s proponents theorized, accurately as it turned out, that communism would eventually destroy itself if the Free World could just outlast it.
 Containment overlapped with the Truman Doctrine that called for funneling weapons and money into key strategic areas to blunt communist expansion.
-The U.S. strove to contain communist expansion, with mixed results, for another half century through eight more administrations, Democratic and Republican.
+The U.S. strove to contain communist expansion, with mixed results, for another half-century through eight more administrations, Democratic and Republican.
 Ultimately, they lost some key battles (i.e. China, South Vietnam, Cuba) on the way to winning the overall Cold War with the collapse of the USSR in 1991.

-To better coordinate containment strategy, all the military branches would now operate under a single Joint Chiefs of Staff, and the Navy and old War Department merged with the Army into a new Department of Defense (DOD).
+To better coordinate containment strategy, the military branches started operating under a single Joint Chiefs of Staff and the Navy and old War Department merged with the Army into a new Department of Defense (DOD).
 The Marines were already tied to the Navy, and the DOD carved a new branch out of the Army Air Corps-USAAF, the Air Force (USAF), that at first was going to be the lone repository of all things nuclear.
 That caused a lot of tension over funding and the Navy was worried anyway that nuclear weapons would make maritime war obsolete.
 The infamous “Baker Shot” underwater A-bomb test at Bikini Atoll (Operation Crossroads) was intended to prove that ships were impervious to nukes, which they definitely weren’t.

 Finally, the National Security Agency (NSA) started in 1952 to listen in on signals and messages pertaining to intelligence and counter-intelligence.
 It’s gained special notoriety during the War on Terror between 2001 and 2015 because it filtered public email and phone meta-data and is one of the largest agencies by personnel and budget.
 The early Cold War thus spawned as many lasting bureaucracies as the New Deal, as offshoots like the National Reconnaissance Office (NRO) sprang from the Department of Defense.